dovskyrick/r3f-test/grafana-plugins/3d-orbit-attitude-plugin/README.md

 To verify:
 1. Go to **Configuration** → **Plugins**
-2. Search for "3D Orbit"
+2. Search for "Satellite"
-3. You should see **"3D Orbit & Attitude Visualization"**
+3. You should see **"Satellite Visualization"**

 > **Note**: If the plugin doesn't appear, ensure the `grafana-plugins/3d-orbit-attitude-plugin/dist` folder exists.
 You may need to build the plugin first (see Development section).